utku-norman/justhink-preexp-analysis/analysis/README.md

 **Author: Alexandra Chin<br />**
 **Maintainers: Alexandra Chin, ac5@wellesley.edu and Utku Norman@[CHILI Lab, EPFL](https://www.epfl.ch/labs/chili/), utku.norman@epfl.ch**

-The [justhink_world] package has been tested under Python 3.8 on Ubuntu 20.04.
+The package has been tested under Python 3.8 on Ubuntu 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.